xmy314/3d-wfc/readme.md

 The third lowest bit is reflection and fliping all the bits is reflection along the diagonal that doesn't contain the origin.

 eg:
-In case when a face is like the folloing where "o" is the origin.
+In case when a face is like the folloing where "o" is the origin.<br>
 `o═══╗    `<br>`    ║    `<br>`    ║    `<br>`         `<br>`         `

-the orientation and state number can be seen from the following
+The orientation and state number can be seen from the following table.

 orientation|state number
 ---------|---